Freelance-Websites/sharp-studio/src/content/architects-and-developers/index.md

     theme: dark
 portfolioEnabled: true
 portfolioText: We have been creating projects for over 10 years and fulfilling all of our clients’ highest expectations.
-portfolioLinkText: Check out our Portfolio ->
+portfolioLinkText: Want to see how we do it? <a href="/architects-and-developers/portfolio" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">Head to our portfolio</a>.
 documentationEnabled: true
 documentationSlider:
   - image: /images/architects-and-developers/documentation-slider-1.mp4